erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_1.md

 **Note:** This tutorial uses the R base pipe `|>`, which can be accessed via **Tools/Global Options** for R version 4.1.0 and above.
-Using `|>` instead of `%>%` hypothetically reduces the number of R package dependencies for your automated report (a good workflow housekeeping practice).
+Using `|>` instead of `%>%` hypothetically reduces the number of R package dependencies for your automated report and this is a good housekeeping practice when creating CI/CD pipelines.

 <img src="../../figures/general-base_pipe_instructions.png" width="50%" style="display: block; margin: auto;" />